About SpruceLab

 Indigenous Advisor, Education, Art & Culture

-Amber Smith Quail is an Indigenous educator, artist, language learner, mother, wife and auntie who divides her time between South Algonquin and Tkaronto.
-She is a member of Alderville First Nation, and has been an educator since 2010, working with Indigenous and non-Indigenous children and youth in Toronto’s city core.
+Amber Smith-Quail is an artist, educator, mother, wife and auntie who divides her time between South Algonquin and Tkaronto.
+She is a member of Alderville First Nation and has over 14 years of experience working with Indigenous and non-Indigenous children and youth in Toronto’s city core.
 Her mission has been to use the power of art, language and culture as an instrument of healing and believes that art is medicine.
-She holds a Bachelor’s degree in English and Theatre Arts from the University of Guelph as well as a Bachelor of Education through the Waaban Indigenous Teacher Education program.
-She is currently teaching Ojibwe at Riverdale C.I. and is completing the Master of Education, Urban Indigenous Education program, at York University.
-Amber is honoured to be taking on the responsibility of being the first Indigenous Artist in Residence at the Women’s Art Association of Canada from October 2022 to October 2023.
+She holds a Bachelor’s degree in English and Theatre from the University of Guelph as well as a Bachelor of Education and a Master of Education with a focus on Urban Indigenous Education, both from York University.

 Calls to Action… that inspire us: